Fall 2025

 • We are excited that Mia Toll joined our team as the BRAY lab’s first research coordinator in June 2024.
 She will be based in Santa Rosa, CA at the site of our longtime research collaborators, Canine Companions.
 Welcome, Mia!

-• We welcomed Aly Houle, our first vet student through the University of Arizona Veterinary Summer Student Research Program (VSSRP).
+• We welcomed Aly Houle, our first vet student through the University of Arizona Veterinary Summer Scholars Research Program (VSSRP).
 Along with Natasha George— the Arizona Canine Cognition Center’s VSSRP student—she traveled to Canine Companions to help with our cognition testing and then presented a poster at the Boehringer Ingelheim Veterinary Scholars Symposium, entitled “Can service dog success be predicted at 8 weeks of age?”.

 Light and dark blue text reading "BRAY LAB Behavioral Research Across Years University of Arizona" with dogs in the Bs